Meet Our Equity Members

 Marc and Kris live just north of Peterborough on an acreage that is about halfway between Buckhorn and Burleigh Falls, with a view of Lower Buckhorn Lake and some lovely woods and meadows with hiking trails, all of which are named after former pets.
 They are already sort of practicing cohousing, in a small way, because they share a large duplex with Mathew and Becky, who now live next door where Kris’s mother and father used to live.

-They love their dogs, travel, winter and summer sports and relaxing with a well earned glass of wine on the deck at the end of the day!
+They love their dogs, travel, winter and summer sports, and relaxing with a well-earned glass of wine at the end of the day!

 Linda and Arthur

 We met in 1975 and spent much of our early adult lives on a large hippie commune called "The Farm."
 It's a long story!
 Linda grew up in Montreal, while Arthur is from Louisiana.
-We have 2 children, both married, and two granddaughters who fortunately live near us.
+Arthur's married daughter from a first marriage lives in Arizona.
+We have 2 children together, both married.
+Our son and family, including our two granddaughters, fortunately live near us in Peterborough and our daughter lives in London, ON.

-After leaving the commune, Linda became an Accredited Lifeskills Coach and spent many years leading Women's Personal Growth groups.
-Arthur worked as a Social Worker, then a Marriage and Family Therapist, and then managed a team of counsellors at a non-profit agency.
+After leaving the commune, Linda became an Accredited Life Skills Coach and facilitated Women's Personal Growth groups.
+Arthur worked as a Social Worker, a Marriage and Family Therapist, and managed a team of counsellors at a non-profit agency.